 Once you reach the foot of the route you start a hard climb by foot up a broad snow slope.
 The first pitch starts with a fixed bolted belay station on the bare rock to the left.
 There are two stations available with about 5-6 meters in between.
 We skipped the first belay station as the overview of the first pitch is very poor from here.
 The second is quite nice with a boulder that you can actually sit on rather comfortable while you belay, and you have a fairly good overview of the first half of the pitch.

 Sigurður climbed the first pitch, but we soon got into trouble.
-The route is one of the more popular mixed ice climbing routes on the Triangle du Tacul, and several time we got stuck in people abseiling or trying to pass us.
+The route is one of the more popular alpine climbing and ice climbing routes on the Triangle du Tacul, and several time we got stuck in people abseiling or trying to pass us.
 Actually, we encountered a Belgian team, who threw their rope in front of Sigurður, so it got tangled up in our ropes – and their didn’t really seem to care.
 This caused a lot of frustration and being unable to really see Sigurður I was also unable to assist him.
 Consuming a lot of energy and time, Sigurður finally got untangled and continued his climb.
 He reached the belay station for the second pitch and I followed second climbing the first pitch.
 It is a really nice pitch, and you really feel the narrow gully you are climbing in.

 The second pitch is basically a huge staircase.
 It was two steep ice falls and one plateau, where you can take a break and regain stamina before moving on to the next steep ice fall.
 The pitch is nicely squeezed in between the two massive granite walls that make out the gully.
 I consumed five ice screws on this pitch.
 I did not feel insecure about the climb at any time and I would reckon this being the easiest part of ‘Chèré Couloir’ (II, D+).
-As mentioned this is a very popular mixed ice climbing route so there are plenty of features in the ice made by other climbers that you can reuse if necessary.
+As mentioned this is a very popular alpine climbing route so there are plenty of features in the ice made by other climbers that you can reuse if necessary.

 Overpopulation hits Chèré Couloir (II, D+)